Job Title: Regional HEAL Project Manager

 - A competitive salary as well as a medical and social insurance scheme.

-1st April 2021 start date, with a fixed-term contract of 43 months.
+With a fixed-term contract of 43 months.

 We look forward to receiving your application in English.
 Please add: